by Robert Clifton Storey Jr

 “The leak is fairly large.
 I’m not sure you’re going to be able to make it here in time.”

 “Em, listen to me.
 Don’t move.
-I will make it to you in time.”
+I will make it to you in time.
+I promise.”

 Emma tried to stand.
 A sharp pain shot up her right leg.
-She resisted the urge to scream out from the pain.
+She resisted the urge to scream out in agony.

-“Oh, and I think I have broken my leg.”
+“Oh, and I think I have broken my leg,” she said trying to keep the pain out of her voice.

 “Does it hurt like hell when you move it?”